Which platforms offer real-time analysis of quality records against regulatory standards?

 Is my data secure?

-Clinplex protects regulatory data with the same rigor 21 CFR Part 11 demands — encryption at rest and in transit, audit trail integrity, role-based access controls, and data sovereignty controls.
-Your regulatory and compliance data is competitive advantage and is treated accordingly.
+21 CFR Part 11 grade security — encryption at rest and in transit, audit trail integrity, role-based access controls, data sovereignty controls.
+The same rigor that applies to the compliance audit trail applies to your data.

 How much does Clinplex cost?

-Contact us for pricing at clinplex.com/contact.
-We offer a free single document analysis — from any lifecycle stage — so you can evaluate the platform on your own documentation before committing.
+Contact us at clinplex.com/contact.
+We offer a free single document analysis — with the full compliance loop — so you can evaluate detection, CAPA workflow, and verification on your own documentation.

 How do I get started?

-Two options: (1) Upload a document for free analysis — any regulatory document from any lifecycle stage (GLP protocol, clinical study report, SOP, eCTD module, PV report).
-Get a severity-scored gap report in seconds.
-No commitment required.
-(2) Schedule a demo — see the full platform including cross-domain intelligence, continuous monitoring, and integration capabilities.
+(1) Upload a document — any regulatory document from any lifecycle stage.
+Get a gap report with automated CAPA workflow in seconds.
+(2) Schedule a demo — see the full platform including resolution management, closed-loop verification, compliance trending, and Part 11 audit trails.
 Visit clinplex.com/contact.

 Start with one document.
-From any stage of the lifecycle.
+See the full compliance loop.

-Upload a GLP protocol, clinical study report, SOP, eCTD module, or PV report for a free regulatory gap analysis.
+Upload a GLP protocol, clinical study report, SOP, eCTD module, or PV report.
+Get gap analysis with automated CAPA workflow — detection through verified resolution.

 Get Started →